ganelson/inform/resources/Documentation/Writing with Inform.md

    And this, like `number`, has an enormous range of possible values.

    Quantitative kinds like this are sometimes called "units", because – as in this example – they're often units in the sense of measuring things.
-Many Inform projects never need units, but they can still be very useful, and they're described in detail in the chapter on [Numbers and Equations].
+Many Inform projects never need units, but they can still be very useful, and they're described in detail in the chapter on [Quantities and Equations].

 ## Abstract objects and concepts